Admissions FAQ

 When should I take the LSAT?

-For the current admissions cycle, you must take the LSAT no later than November 2023 in order to meet the Early Bird application deadline and no later than February 2024 to meet the regular application deadline.
+You must take the LSAT no later than November to meet the Early Bird application deadline and no later than February to meet the regular application deadline.
 Bear in mind that LSAT scores are not released until several weeks after sitting for the test.

-LSAT scores are valid and reportable during the testing year (June to May) in which the test was taken and for five testing years thereafter.
-Since a score remains valid beyond the testing year in which it is received, you may choose to take the LSAT in advance so that it does not delay completion of your application.
+LSAT scores are valid and reportable during the testing year (July to June) in which the test was taken and for five testing years thereafter, so you may opt to take the LSAT in advance so that it does not delay completion of your application.

 How should I prepare for the LSAT?